dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 :::

-It is
-TODO: ADD DETAILS HOW THE SUBACCOUNT MUST BE COMPUTED!
+First learn the controller principal and choose a nonce.

-For the ledger transfer, view the [relevant `candid` interface](https://github.com/dfinity/ic/blob/master/rs/rosetta-api/icp_ledger/ledger.did#L25) which contains the following details for a transaction:
+Then, for the ledger transfer, view the [relevant `candid` interface](https://github.com/dfinity/ic/blob/master/rs/rosetta-api/icp_ledger/ledger.did#L25) which contains the following details for a transaction.
 ```
 type Transaction = record {
     memo : Memo;